Skip to main content

 Introduction

-Incident updates on the public status pages of your cloud providers are often the first indication that they might have an outage.
+Incident updates on the public status pages of your SaaS vendors and cloud providers are often the first indication that they might have an outage.
 Providers also post updates about upcoming and ongoing maintenance on their status pages.
-Monitoring your vendor status pages becomes crucial to your business operations.
+Monitoring your SaaS and cloud status pages to detect downtime becomes crucial to your business operations.
 This article will guide you through the process of effectively monitoring such status pages.

-There are two ways to monitor your cloud provider status pages:
+There are two ways to monitor multiple status pages:

 If you are using the second option, which is the recommended approach, you can skip directly to the section on Use a Status Page Aggregator Tool.